Bartvds/chai-tdd-plugins/README.md

 > Would be more attractive to use if the JavaScript API was easier to understand and docs would not require CoffeeScript knowledge to decode.

+I need to pick up my coffee skills to make sense of this.

 ````coffee
 assert.trigger(model, trigger, models, when)